andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

     # ... fetch and return weather data ...
 ```

-The beauty of the Strands framework is that tools are just decorated Python functions.
+With Strands, tools are just decorated Python functions.
 The `@tool` decorator handles:
 - Generating the tool schema for the LLM
 - Parsing the LLM's tool-use requests
 - Executing the function and returning results to the model